113ll3/Ibmclouddocscli/reference/ibmcloud/bx_cli.md

 ## ibmcloud info
 {: #ibmcloud_info}

-View the basic {{site.data.keyword.Bluemix_notm}} information, including the current region, the cloud controller version, and some useful endpoints, such as endpoints for login and exchanging access token.
+View the basic {{site.data.keyword.Bluemix_notm}} information, including the current region, the cloud controller version, and some useful endpoints, such as endpoints for log in and exchanging access token.

 ```
 ibmcloud info